into your inbox

 On the other hand, Sharapova, who had started the year by reaching the Australian Open final, had been struggling with a painful shoulder and her latest results had been disappointing.
 Eliminated in the fourth round at Wimbledon, she had lost to Agnieszka Radwanska, world No 32, in the third round of the US Open (6-4, 1-6, 6-2).
 She held the 6th spot on the WTA rankings table, her lowest since October 2004.

 In the first set, the Russian, relying on a very precise serve and a deadly forehand, put the world No 1 under pressure.
 Henin fought hard, saving no less than seven set points, but she concealed the first set, 7-5.
-The Belgian sharpened her one-handed backhand in the second set, and it seemed that Sharapova, who had only played one match in the past two months, was running out of gas.
-Henin leveled the match by winning the second set, 7-5, and, seizing the momentum, she outplayed her opponent in the last set, 6-3.
+The Belgian sharpened her one-handed backhand in the second set, and it seemed that Sharapova, who had hardly competed in the past two months, was running out of gas.
+Henin leveled the match by winning the second set, 7-5, and, seizing the momentum, she outplayed her opponent in the final set, 6-3.
 In this three-hour and twenty-four minute combat, the longest match of the year on the WTA tour, the Belgian saved fourteen of Sharapova’s eighteen break chances, and five out of six in the final set

 “It was one of the hardest matches of my career,” commented Henin.
 “What a way to finish the season.
 It’s a dream, what happened.”